 - Head of Operation and Logistics

 In 2016, there was an estimated number of 76,800 jobs in the United States for Industrial Engineering Technologist.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Industrial Engineering Technologist by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.

 The states with the most job growth for Industrial Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Industrial Engineering Technologist ranges between $36,120 and $98,720.
+The salary for Industrial Engineering Technologists ranges between about $36,120 and $98,720 a year.

 Industrial Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.

-How much do Industrial Engineering Technologists make in each U.S. state?
+How much do Industrial Engineering Technologists make in different U.S. states?